Amoxicillin

 • Diarrhea

-• In cats, not eating at all.
+• In cats: not eating at all.
 This can sometimes lead to liver problems.

 Severe — stop giving the medicine and contact your veterinarian right away if you notice any of the following:

-How will I know Amoxicillin/Clavulanate for pets is working?
+How will I know it’s working?

 How long will the medication effects last?